buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.20.0 =
+* Bug: Activity - Fixed an issue where the Reply button was missing on comments that reached the maximum nesting level, preventing users from continuing the conversation in the thread
+* Bug: Core - Fixed an issue where Help page cards displayed full article content instead of a short preview when an excerpt was not available, breaking the card layout
+* Bug: Core - Fixed an issue where long forum discussion titles without spaces were breaking the search results page layout
+* Bug: Forums - Fixed an issue where the GIF picker popup was cut off and partially hidden when used inside the New Discussion or Topic Reply modal in forums
+* Bug: Giphy - Fixed a fatal error that could occur when the site was unable to connect to the Giphy service due to network or firewall issues
+* Bug: Media - Fixed an issue where the photo and video count in albums was not updating immediately after adding or removing items
+* Bug: Media - Fixed an issue where video thumbnails would disappear and a duplicate "Generating Thumbnail" spinner appeared when attempting to change a video thumbnail
+* Bug: ReadyLaunch - Fixed an issue where creating a subfolder inside an empty folder was incorrectly placing it at the root level instead of within the selected folder
+* Bug: ReadyLaunch - Fixed an issue where posting only emojis in a discussion reply was not working when ReadyLaunch was enabled
+* Bug: ReadyLaunch - Fixed an issue where the comment button was not working on the single activity page when ReadyLaunch was enabled
+* Bug: ReadyLaunch - Fixed an issue where the Reply button on forum posts was not responding when ReadyLaunch enabled.
+* Bug: ReadyLaunch - Fixed an issue where the Send Invite button was incorrectly greyed out on the Members page when either the Email Subject or Email Content option was unchecked in Invite settings
+* Bug: ReadyLaunch - Fixed inconsistent dropdown styling across media, video, document, album, and forum modals
+* Bug: ReadyLaunch - Fixed the misaligned and duplicated "Move Document" modal that appeared when moving a document from the activity view more comments popup
+* Bug: ReadyLaunch - Fixed UI issues with broken icons and misaligned layout in the Media Security & Performance settings page when ReadyLaunch was enabled

 = 2.19.0 =
 * Bug: Activity - Fixed a fatal error on the Activity admin edit screen when Akismet is enabled
 * Bug: Activity - Fixed an issue where moved documents still appeared in the original folder until the activity page was refreshed